 We’ll tell you much more about that, but just know that if you travel a lot, that’s the beauty of travel hacking: you can get a lot of value with fixed flight rewards charts (as the price is fixed, unlike the cash price) and since the RBC Avion Points transfer 1 to 1 to British Airways Avios Miles, this signup bonus can open up a lot of possibilities.
 We value those Avios at 1.5 ¢ / point, so that is 50% more value already if you use them right.

 More to come this week, no need to understand all the details today, there’s no rush for that aspect.
-There is however a deadline at the end of May to order the card before the offer expires, unfortunately.
+We don’t know when the offer might simply be pulled unfortunately, so order the card before the offer expires.